Mon – Sun: 24/7 Plumbing

 6. Caustic Soda

 Also known as sodium hydroxide, caustic soda is one of the harshest drain cleaners on the market.
-Therefore, wear hand gloves and safety goggles while using them.
-Also, don’t forget to keep the windows open, as you would not want the toxic fumes to accumulate in the room.
+Therefore, wear hand gloves and safety goggles while using it.
+Also, remember to keep the windows open, as you do not want the toxic fumes to accumulate in the room.

 Add cold water and two or three cups of caustic soda to a bucket.
 Then, stir it for some time using a wooden spoon.
 Once you notice the mixture fizzing, pour it down the drain blockage and leave it to do its job for at least half an hour.
 After that, pouring hot water will remove the mixture from the clogged drains